Rit-Chakraborty/Bootstrap-Manual-unofficial-/README.md

 # Bootstrap-Manual-unofficial-
-This is an unofficial Bootstrap-Ma compiled from the official Bootstrap Documentation .
+This is an unofficial Bootstrap Manual compiled from the official Bootstrap Documentation .